 That’s when a little light bulb lit up in my head!

-Fusing plastic for a lining
+Fusing plastic for making a lining

 I remembered seeing people on the internet fuse plastic shopping and garbage bags to make plastic fabric for sewing into bags and things.
 Shopping bags and garbage bags probably aren’t food safe, though.

-I decided to try fusing some food safe plastic freezer bags.
+I decided to try fusing some food-safe plastic freezer bags.
 I cut off the zip from the Ziplock type bags and fused them together with the insides out.
 When cutting them open, and fusing together that way, I made sure that all of the writing was between the sheets of plastic before fusing them, just in case.
 While I can’t be positive that the heat doesn’t compromise the plastic in any way, since I always wrap my sandwiches in a napkin before wrapping them in the sandwich wrap, I think they should be a safe alternative when used this way.
 (You could also sandwich the plastic layer between 2 layers of cloth.)

-How to fuse the plastic lining.
+How to fuse the plastic lining

-Fusing the plastic, to make a thicker reusable plastic, takes a bit of practice.
+Fusing the plastic, to make a thicker reusable plastic takes a bit of practice.
 I placed several layers of plastic between two parchment paper sheets and ran a moderately hot iron over them.
 Make sure that the iron isn’t too hot or you will shrink the plastic instead of fusing it.
 It’s a good idea to keep your iron in constant motion too, so as not to shrink the plastic more in one area, leaving you with an uneven sheet of plastic.
 Keep checking on the plastic to see if it is fusing together, and keep ironing until it is fused.

 Once you have some plastic “fabric” to work with, decide on your design.

 There were a few different sandwich wrap ideas that I liked.
 I liked the round ones, which reminded me of the round changing pad that I made for my son (a future post idea?).
 I didn’t want to waste so much fabric, though.
 I felt the same way about some of the odd-shaped wraps.
-In the end, I decided to make a square wrap, but then cut of the corners to make it a bit neater when wrapping.
+In the end, I decided to make a square wrap, but then cut off the corners to make it a bit neater when wrapping.

 How to make a sandwich wrap